The-OpenROAD-Project/OpenLane/README.md

 This should produce a clean run for the spm.
 The final layout will be generated here: [./designs/spm/runs/openlane_test/results/magic/spm.gds](./designs/spm/runs/openlane_test/results/magic/).

-To run the regression test, which tests the flow against all available designs under [./designs/](./designs/), run the following command:
+To run the regression test, which tests the flow against all available designs under [./designs/](./designs/) vs the the benchmark results, run the following command:

 ```bash
     make regression_test
 ```

+Your results will be compared with: [sky130_fd_sc_hd](https://htmlpreview.github.io/?https://github.com/efabless/openlane/blob/develop/regression_results/benchmark_results/SW_HD.html).

 After running you'll find a directory added under [./regression_results/](./regression_results) it will contain all the reports needed for you to know whether you've been successful or not.
 Check [this](./regression_results/README.md#output) for more details.

-You can also compare your results with: [sky130_fd_sc_hd](https://htmlpreview.github.io/?https://github.com/efabless/openlane/blob/develop/regression_results/benchmark_results/SW_HD.html)

 **Note**: if runtime is `-1`, that means the design failed.
 Any reported statistics from any run after the failure of the design is reported as `-1` as well.